Gering parents form group protesting school mask requirements

 Beamon said when she attends the meeting, she wants to see change.

-Regan said she doesn’t necessarily see any changes coming to the current roadmap in place, but each incident will likely be on a case-by-case basis at this point.
+Regan said she doesn’t necessarily see any changes coming to the current roadmap in place, but each incident will likely be on a case-by-case basis.

 “You do what’s best for you.
 I’ll do what’s best for me and my family.
 We’re not all cookie cutter,” she said.
 “If Gering continues to do what it’s doing in taking freedoms away, then we will be forced to pull our kids out of the district. … We don’t want any kids being punished for making their own personal health decisions.
 Forcing anyone to wear a mask against their free will is wrong.”